HomeMy WebLinkAbout2024-05-21- Planning Board MinutesThe Town of Danby

 when she passed.
 The applicant is interested in conserving the parcel in the name of his

-would be present at that me.
+would be present at that time.

 (6) PLANNER REPORT (VERBAL)

-●Hutnik is leading the effort to have a planning conference in Ithaca in October.
+• Hutnik is leading the effort to have a planning conference in Ithaca in October.

 He thinks this would be a good opportunity for planning board members to get